gruntwork-io/docs/_docs-sources/iac/getting-started/deploying-a-module.md

 ## Create the module

 In this section you'll create a Terraform module that can create an AWS Lambda and AWS IAM role.
-This module will include three files - `main.tf` which will contain the resource definitions, `variables.tf`
+This module will include three files - `main.tf` which will contain the resource definitions, `variables.tf`, which specifies the possible inputs to the module, and `outputs.tf`, which specifies the values that can be used to pass references to attributes from the resources in the module.

 This module could be referenced many times to create any number of AWS Lambdas and IAM roles.

 ### Create a basic file structure